 Reasons to use L&C......

 Collinson Hall are the appointed agents for the new garden square development opposite the cinema in London Road, St Albans.
-If you are interested and would like to be kept up to date we would suggest that you register your interest on the dedicated development website (click on the "more" button to get to the link).Failing that you can get in touch with us and we will be pleased to add your details.
+For further information please take a look at our dedicated development website (click on the "more" button to get to the link).Failing that you can get in touch with us and we will be pleased to talk you through the details.

 This article is reproduced from the Home Owners Alliance website hoa.org.uk.
 We think it is excellent.